REUTERS SUMMIT-White House to seek budget relief deal in Congress

 The deficit topped out at $1.4 trillion in 2009, when a deep recession was cutting into tax revenues and increasing outlays on unemployment benefits and food stamps.

-Politicians from both parties often criticize the sequestration cuts, which were divided between defense programs prized by Republicans and domestic spending programs beloved by Democrats.
+Politicians from both parties often criticize the sequestration cuts, which were divided between defense programs prized by Republicans and social programs beloved by Democrats.

 President Barack Obama urged Congress last week to avoid what he called "draconian" cuts.